Thursday, March 5, 2026

 Rs.86,939cr spent on Japanese-funded project as 31 Dec 2025

-Civil engineering structures are design ed and constructed as per best international practices, with designs validated by a Japanese High-Level Committee for the Mumbai-Ahmedabad High Speed Rail (MAHSR) Project (508 km) is under execution with technical and financial assistance from Government of Japan http://mofa.go.jp.
+Civil engineering structures are designed and constructed as per best international practices, with designs validated by a Japanese High-Level Committee for the Mumbai-Ahmedabad High Speed Rail (MAHSR) Project (508 km) which is under execution with technical and financial assistance from Government of Japan http://mofa.go.jp.

-This project updated was given by Minister for Railways Ashwini Vaishnaw, in a reply to questions in Lok Sabha on 11 Feb.
+This project update was given by Minister for Railways Ashwini Vaishnaw, in a reply to questions in Lok Sabha on 11 Feb.

 The MAHSR project is planned and constructed on an elevated viaduct.
 The design for stations on the corridor provides for security measures like controlled entry points, baggage scanners, DFMDs (Door Frame Metal Detectors), CCTV (Close Circuit Television) cameras etc.